BogTheMudWing/Blip/README.md

 To install the mod, follow this guide: <https://docs.fabricmc.net/players/installing-mods>.

+## Uninstallation

+Remove `blip-*.jar` from the mods folder.

+Blip does not generate or modify any other files.

 ## Nightly

 If you're feeling bold, you can download the latest nightly build